SummittDweller/wieting-one-click-hugo-cms/site/content/show/2021-11-06_into-the-woods-stc-high-school-musical.md

 title: Into the Woods - STC High School Musical
 ---

-STC High School musical production of "Into the Woods".
-Ticket details coming soon.
+STC High School musical production of "**Into the Woods**" by Stephen Sondheim and James Lapine.
+Admission is $10 per adult, $5 per student.
+Tickets will be available at the door or in advance from the STC High School Office beginning October 21st.

+This show is licensed with permission from _Music Theatre International_ (MTI).